Our Story

 For nearly 50 years the McClendon Center has served as a professional socialization program for poor people affected by mental illness in Washington, DC.
 The Center provides therapy, skills training, arts instruction, and peer conversations to 50 individuals five days a week.
 The program has earned accolades from mental health professionals in the City.

-Each year for over a 25 years we have visited, and have hosted visitors from, the First Presbyterian-Reformed Church of Havana.
+Each year for over 25 years we have visited and have hosted visitors from the First Presbyterian-Reformed Church of Havana.
 The exchanges build spiritual, cultural and political understanding and allow us to provide desperately needed financial support and deliver basic supplies to our Cuban friends.

 For over 15 years, alongside the Njoro Presbyterian Church of East Africa, we have provided meals, clothing, educational supplies and helped pay school fees so 35 orphan and vulnerable children will receive the education needed to have a fulfilling future.
-The program also helps relatives and foster families who selflessly care for these children.
+The program has supported occasional visits of NYAPC members to Kenya and return visits by our Njoro brothers and sisters to Washington.

 In 2019, NYAPC entered into an agreement with the City and the Downtown Business Improvement District to host a Downtown Day Services Centers for the City’s residents experiencing homelessness in the wholly renovated church basement.
 The Center provides a multitude of services at a single location such as applying for housing, obtaining IDs, and applying for other services.
 Also available are restrooms, showers, laundry facilities, phone charging, emergency clothing, and lunch.
 In winter months, the Center has used a first-floor room in the church as a Warming Center for their clients.